yizucodes/readit/README.md

 ```

-# TODO
+- Go the terminal and go to the python directory.
+- On terminal type "python login.py" to run the login python script. -- That is the start point of our application.
+- Create a new user by following the instructions.
+- Login using the newly created user.
+- You will see the main post page with different operations listed.
+- To create a post Click on create post and follow the instructions.
+- To delete the post, come back to the main page and select on delete the post.
+- To upvote a post, you select upvote and vote it.
+You can also remove your vote from the main page itself.
+- To comment on the post, go to Read/Comment option and comment then you have three options, 1.Create Comment 2.Update a comment
+  - According to our design decision, a comment can only be deleted when a post is deleted.
+This would make people comment only when they mean to say something important.
+- To Check the user profile, select the option.
+  - Now you should see options to delete and update the user profile.
+- Finally to log out you have option 10 that closes all the cursors and connections and loggs the user out of both the database and the applicaiton.

+# Everything that we have done:

 - Showing profile page

-- Hashing and storing password - DONE
+- Hashing and storing password

 - CRUD User

-  - Create - Done
+  - Create
-  - Read profile page - DONE
+  - Read profile page
     - Function to return one profile based on userName
-  - Update any fields of user - Done
+  - Update any fields of user
     - Procedure
-  - Delete user --> user can delete itself - DONE
+  - Delete user --> user can delete itself
     - Procedure

 - CRUD Post

-  - Create Post --x
+  - Create Post
   - Read post
-  - Update post --X
+  - Update post
-  - Update IS ONLY increasing or decreasing Vote --X
+  - Update IS ONLY increasing or decreasing Vote
   - Delete post will delete its comments

 - CRUD Comment
-  - Create comment and subcomment - DONE
+  - Create comment and subcomment
-  - Read thread of comment of a post  - DONE
+  - Read thread of comment of a post
   - Update one comment
   - Delete - TO DO --> Changed
     -- only deleting post can delete comments
     - Delete the top-level comment, child comments get deleted
     - Deleting sub-comment, only sub-comment gets deleted

-# Maybe - TBD

-- Award
-  - Trigger to increase or decrease numAwardsReceived based posts
-  - When post gets awarded by user

 # Changes